Jamieoh/Deep_Face_Recognition_Model/README.md

 # MNIST Dataset Analysis using Keras

-Completed during the MSc Computer Science - Data Analytics
+Completed as a group assignment during the MSc Computer Science - Data Analytics with Kevin Derrane.

 The following repo contains the Python code for building a Deep Face Recognition Model that aimed to classify facial images from the MNIST Dataset.
 Analysis conducted using Keras.